 Chloroprene has a tensile strength rating of 10 Mpa before aging, and retains that same strength after aging.
 Elongation after aging is 650% verses 750% before.
 What does this mean?
 The glove wont tear under extended wear, and it conforms to the fit of your hand.

-2. 💆 Comfortable
+2. 💆 Chloroprene is Comfortable

 3. ☢️ Broad Chemical Resistance

 Chloroprene has exceptional chemical resistance.
 You can see the full chart here.
 You can expect consistent protection from gloves at Harmony since they are produced in ISO 9001 cleanroom environments.

 What is Chloroprene?

 Chloroprene is a synthetic rubber designed to provide the strength and comfort of natural latex along with the broad chemical resistance of nitrile.
 Chloroprene is one of the most comfortable, strong and durable, dextrous gloves.

 Technically speaking, Chloroprene is a synthetic monomer, a precursor to polychloroprene used in manufacturing of disposable gloves.

 To summarize the most valuable features of Chloroprene, also known as Neoprene:

 · Exceptional chemical resistance